 So where should you begin if you don't conveniently live on or near the Camino?
 Well, it depends on how long you have, and if you plan on reaching Santiago (not everyone does!), and if you want to do 'the whole thing'.
 Assuming you are doing the Camino Frances, the most common start points are St Jean Pied de Port in France and Roncesvalles in Spain.

-How Should I Choose My Camino de Santiago Starting Point
+How to Choose a Starting Point

 A lot of pilgrims on the Camino de Santiago make the mistake of thinking there's an official starting point.
 But there isn't.